 Can I use a different yarn weight to make this blanket?

 Yes, you can!
-You can use a medium weight yarn, five weight yarn or any weight you choose!
+You can use a worsted weight yarn, five weight yarn or any weight you choose!
 You will need to work up a 4″ x 4″ swatch of the blanket to determine how many stitches and rows you’ll need in that 4″ x 4″ section.
 Not only that, but you then can input some information into our blanket calculator to determine how big your blanket will be.

 You can use Vanna’s Choice, Brava Worsted or Red Heart Soft, which are all great four weight yarns if you’d like to use a weight of yarn other than a six like suggested.